The TIG process is known for the finest heat control of any type of welding.

 - AC balance control cleans oxidation

 The Weldpro Digital TIG 200GD is another cheap AC/DC TIG and stick welder featuring 200-hertz pulse width modulation for controllable bead width focus.
-It runs on dual 120/240 volt input power.
+It runs on dual 120/240-volt input power.
 The TIG 200GD offers an adjustable AC balance from 30 to 70 percent, cleaning aluminum oxidation while providing good weld penetration.

 This machine has a wide 10 amp to 200 amp AC TIG range when running on 240-volt input and up to 140 amps on 120 power.
 Weldpro designed the TIG 200GD with a high-frequency no-touch arc start, preventing contamination of the tungsten electrode.

 It comes with the popular CK17 Superflex Torch that uses standard American parts and includes an optional torch heat control.
 This is a nice touch because there are a few reports of poor quality on the included heat control pedal.
 There’s also a 2T/4T switch that functions as a torch lock, allowing you to complete long welds without having to hold down the torch trigger in MIG mode.